Filip Filipović (politician): Municipal elections

 Still in the course of preparations for the second party congress, Filipović was elected president of the local party organization in Belgrade in March 1920.
 Since the municipal elections were approaching, he was highlighted as a candidate for the president of the Belgrade Municipality.

 The government of the Kingdom of Serbs, Croats and Slovenes experienced the municipal elections as a test before the elections for the Constituent Assembly, so they were not held simultaneously in the entire country.
 First, in March, municipal elections were held in the territory that was under Austro-Hungarian rule: Slovenia, Croatia, Slavonia, Dalmatia, Vojvodina and Bosnia and Herzegovina, as well as in the territory of the former Kingdom of Montenegro, and then in August in the territory of the former Kingdom of Serbia.
-During the elections, various pressures were exerted on voters, blackmail and intimidation, theft of votes, falsification of votes by electoral committees appointed by old municipal administrations or police authorities, etc. For example, on the territory of Croatia, Slavonia and Vojvodina, voting was done publicly.
+During the elections, various pressures were exerted on voters, blackmail and intimidation, theft of votes, falsification of votes by electoral committees appointed by old municipal administrations or police authorities, etc. For example, in the territory of Croatia, Slavonia and Vojvodina, voting was done publicly.
 However, in these elections, representatives from the list of the Socialist Workers' Party of Yugoslavia won a good result.
 The Communists won the majority in Zagreb, Karlovac and Slavonski Brod, and a good result was achieved in Osijek, Vukovar, Križevci, Virovitica and other municipalities.

 Preserved 1920 local elections slogan "Vote for Filip Filipović", written on a wall in Belgrade.
 Filip Filipović was elected mayor of Belgrade in 1920, but, refusing to pledge the oath to the King, he was not permitted to assume the office.

 Since the communists won the most councilors in Zagreb, Svetozar Delić, president of the Club of Communist City Representatives of Zagreb, was elected mayor of Zagreb on April 15, 1920, with 27 out of 45 votes.
 However, the Provincial Government dismissed him and appointed his own commissioner, and then on April 26, annulled the oaths of the communist representatives and his election as mayor.
 Almost the same situation happened in Belgrade, after the elections held on August 22, 1920.
 In these elections, in addition to Belgrade, the communists achieved a good result and won the majority in Niš, Kragujevac, Valjevo, Pirot, Šabac, Leskovac, Užice, Ub, Đakovica, Kavadarci and Veles.